eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-helm.md

 The `my-ecn` refers to the Helm release name as shown below.

-To list all Helm releases, we can simply run `helm list`.
+To list all Helm releases, you can simply run `helm list`.
 The result should look like this:

 ```plain
 NAME     REVISION  UPDATED                   STATUS    CHART             APP VERSION  NAMESPACE